mmgfrcs/rs2k19-fantasy-errand/GDD.md

   - Golden Coin: Increases coin value for a few seconds.
 Duration and Coin value multiplier increases with upgrades

 ### Stages
-There are 3 type of environments in this game: Forest, Volcano and Seal.
+There are 3 type of environments in this game: Forest, Volcano and Sea.
+Forest environtment doesn't need to be unlocked.
+Unlock Stage by buying the necessary equipment:
+- Heat Resistant clothes [5000 coin] – Unlock volcano stage
+-	Oxygen clothes [5000 coin] – Unlock sea stage

 *TODO - Under construction*